louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 ### Buprenorphine [^36897092].
 FDA (2024).
 Medium credibility.

 Warnings and precautions regarding the use of buprenorphine SL (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade):
-- Central sleep apnea: use caution in patients with a history of sleep disorders.
+- **Central sleep apnea**: use caution in patients with a history of sleep disorders.
-- Dental abscess: use caution pre-existing dental disease or teeth sensitivity.
+- **Dental abscess**: use caution pre-existing dental disease or teeth sensitivity.
-- Exacerbation of thyroid disease: use caution in patients with adrenal insufficiency.
+- **Exacerbation of thyroid disease**: use caution in patients with adrenal insufficiency.
-- Hypoxemia: use caution in patients with cardiac risk factors.
+- **Hypoxemia**: use caution in patients with cardiac risk factors.
-- Orthostatic hypotension: use caution pre-existing hypotension from any cause including hypovolemia and concurrent administration of other medications.
+- **Orthostatic hypotension**: use caution pre-existing hypotension from any cause including hypovolemia and concurrent administration of other medications.
-- Seizures: use caution in patients with a preexisting seizure disorder.
+- **Seizures**: use caution in patients with a preexisting seizure disorder.

 ---

 ### Buprenorphine hydrochloride [^39f2ceb9].
 FDA (2025).
 Medium credibility.

-Common adverse reactions (1-10%) associated with the use of buprenorphine IV (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) include: agitation, amblyopia, anaphylaxis, anemia, angioedema, arthralgia, AV block, blurred vision, bradycardia, bronchospasm, chills, coma, confusion, conjunctivitis, cough, cyanosis, dehydration, diarrhea, diplopia, dysarthria, dyspepsia, dysphagia, dyspnea, euphoria, fatigue, fever, flatulence, hallucinations, hiccups, hyperhidrosis, hypertension, hyperventilation, hypoesthesia, hypotension, hypoventilation, ileus, injection site reactions, lethargy, ↑ liver enzymes, loss of appetite, memory impairment, migraine, miosis, musculoskeletal pain, myalgia, nightmares, orthostatic hypotension, pallor, palpitations, paresthesia, peripheral edema, peripheral vasodilation, psychosis, ↑QTc interval, respiratory depression, restlessness, rhinorrhea, sinus tachycardia, skin erythema, skin flushing, skin rash, sleep apnea, syncope, tinnitus, tremor, urinary incontinence, urinary retention, urticaria, visual disturbances, vomiting, weight loss and wheezing.
+Common adverse reactions (1–10%) associated with the use of buprenorphine IV (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) include: agitation, amblyopia, anaphylaxis, anemia, angioedema, arthralgia, AV block, blurred vision, bradycardia, bronchospasm, chills, coma, confusion, conjunctivitis, cough, cyanosis, dehydration, diarrhea, diplopia, dysarthria, dyspepsia, dysphagia, dyspnea, euphoria, fatigue, fever, flatulence, hallucinations, hiccups, hyperhidrosis, hypertension, hyperventilation, hypoesthesia, hypotension, hypoventilation, ileus, injection site reactions, lethargy, ↑ liver enzymes, loss of appetite, memory impairment, migraine, miosis, musculoskeletal pain, myalgia, nightmares, orthostatic hypotension, pallor, palpitations, paresthesia, peripheral edema, peripheral vasodilation, psychosis, ↑QTc interval, respiratory depression, restlessness, rhinorrhea, sinus tachycardia, skin erythema, skin flushing, skin rash, sleep apnea, syncope, tinnitus, tremor, urinary incontinence, urinary retention, urticaria, visual disturbances, vomiting, weight loss and wheezing.

 ---

 ### Buprenorphine (Brixadi) [^92ba17a6].
 FDA (2025).
 Medium credibility.

 Regarding the use of buprenorphine SC (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) in patients with chronic liver disease, Child-Pugh C (severe):
 - Avoid use.

 ---

 ### Safety and efficacy of the unique opioid buprenorphine for the treatment of chronic pain [^79a52742].
 Journal of Pain Research (2019).
 Medium credibility.

-Treatment options for chronic pain, such as buprenorphine, are especially important when the United States is facing increasing opioid misuse and related overdoses.Because buprenorphine has less potential for abuse than drugs or substances in Schedules I and II, it has been classified by the Drug Enforcement Administration (DEA) as a Schedule III controlled substance.Orally administered buprenorphine has only approximately 10% bioavailability, but recent advances in drug delivery circumvent this issue.The sublingual formulation provides approximately 28–51% bioavailability, the transdermal formulation provides approximately 15%, and the buccal film exhibits 46–65% bioavailability.
+Treatment options for chronic pain, such as buprenorphine, are especially important when the United States is facing increasing opioid misuse and related overdoses.
+Because buprenorphine has less potential for abuse than drugs or substances in Schedules I and II, it has been classified by the Drug Enforcement Administration (DEA) as a Schedule III controlled substance.
+Orally administered buprenorphine has only approximately 10% bioavailability, but recent advances in drug delivery circumvent this issue.
+The sublingual formulation provides approximately 28–51% bioavailability, the transdermal formulation provides approximately 15%, and the buccal film exhibits 46–65% bioavailability.
 Each of these formulations bypasses first-pass metabolism.–

-Buprenorphine transdermal system (Butrans ®, Purdue Pharma, LP, Stamford, CT) and buprenorphine buccal film (Belbuca ®, BioDelivery Sciences International, Inc, Raleigh, NC) are the two formulations currently indicated for the management of pain that is severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.This standard labeling is required on all extended-release (ER) or long-acting opioids indicated for chronic pain.
+Buprenorphine transdermal system (Butrans ®, Purdue Pharma, LP, Stamford, CT) and buprenorphine buccal film (Belbuca ®, BioDelivery Sciences International, Inc, Raleigh, NC) are the two formulations currently indicated for the management of pain that is severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+This standard labeling is required on all extended-release (ER) or long-acting opioids indicated for chronic pain.
 The purpose of this review is to provide an overview of the clinical efficacy and safety of these Food and Drug Administration (FDA)–approved buprenorphine formulations and to elaborate on the current data that support its effective and potentially safer use in chronic pain management compared with ER Schedule II opioids.

 ---

 ### Buprenorphine (Butrans) [^d1f6bfd1].
 FDA (2024).
 Medium credibility.

-Common adverse reactions (1-10%) associated with the use of buprenorphine TD (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) include: agitation, amblyopia, anaphylaxis, anemia, angioedema, apnea, arthralgia, AV block, blurred vision, bradycardia, bronchospasm, chills, coma, confusion, conjunctivitis, cough, cyanosis, dehydration, diarrhea, diplopia, dysarthria, dyspepsia, dysphagia, dyspnea, euphoria, fatigue, fever, flatulence, hallucinations, hiccups, hyperhidrosis, hypertension, hyperventilation, hypoesthesia, hypotension, hypoventilation, ileus, lethargy, ↑ liver enzymes, loss of appetite, memory impairment, migraine, miosis, musculoskeletal pain, myalgia, nightmares, orthostatic hypotension, pallor, palpitations, paresthesia, peripheral edema, peripheral vasodilation, psychosis, ↑QTc interval, respiratory depression, restlessness, rhinorrhea, sinus tachycardia, skin erythema, skin flushing, skin rash, syncope, tinnitus, tremor, urinary incontinence, urinary retention, urticaria, visual disturbances, vomiting, weight loss and wheezing.
+Common adverse reactions (1–10%) associated with the use of buprenorphine TD (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) include: agitation, amblyopia, anaphylaxis, anemia, angioedema, apnea, arthralgia, AV block, blurred vision, bradycardia, bronchospasm, chills, coma, confusion, conjunctivitis, cough, cyanosis, dehydration, diarrhea, diplopia, dysarthria, dyspepsia, dysphagia, dyspnea, euphoria, fatigue, fever, flatulence, hallucinations, hiccups, hyperhidrosis, hypertension, hyperventilation, hypoesthesia, hypotension, hypoventilation, ileus, lethargy, ↑ liver enzymes, loss of appetite, memory impairment, migraine, miosis, musculoskeletal pain, myalgia, nightmares, orthostatic hypotension, pallor, palpitations, paresthesia, peripheral edema, peripheral vasodilation, psychosis, ↑QTc interval, respiratory depression, restlessness, rhinorrhea, sinus tachycardia, skin erythema, skin flushing, skin rash, syncope, tinnitus, tremor, urinary incontinence, urinary retention, urticaria, visual disturbances, vomiting, weight loss and wheezing.

 ---

 ### Buprenorphine (Butrans) [^651737f0].
 FDA (2024).
 Medium credibility.

 Effects on Cardiac Electrophysiology

 The effect of BUTRANS 10 mcg/hour and 2 x BUTRANS 20 mcg/hour on QTc interval was evaluated in a double-blind (BUTRANS vs. placebo), randomized, placebo and active-controlled (moxifloxacin 400 mg, open label), parallel-group, dose-escalating, single-dose study in 132 healthy male and female subjects aged 18 to 55 years.
 The dose escalation sequence for BUTRANS during the titration period was: BUTRANS 5 mcg/hour for 3 days, then BUTRANS 10 mcg/hour for 3 days, then BUTRANS 20 mcg/hour for 3 days, then 2 x BUTRANS 20 mcg/hour for 4 days.
-The QTc evaluation was performed during the third day of BUTRANS 10 mcg/hour and the fourth day of 2 x BUTRANS 20 mcg/hour when the plasma levels of buprenorphine were at steady state for the corresponding doses [see Warnings and Precautions (5.17)] .
+The QTc evaluation was performed during the third day of BUTRANS 10 mcg/hour and the fourth day of 2 x BUTRANS 20 mcg/hour when the plasma levels of buprenorphine were at steady state for the corresponding doses [see Warnings and Precautions (5.17)].

 There was no clinically meaningful effect on mean QTc with a BUTRANS dose of 10 mcg/hour.
-A BUTRANS dose of 40 mcg/hour (given as two 20 mcg/hour BUTRANS Transdermal Systems) prolonged mean QTc by a maximum of 9.2 (90% CI: 5.2-13.3) msec across the 13 assessment time points.
+A BUTRANS dose of 40 mcg/hour (given as two 20 mcg/hour BUTRANS Transdermal Systems) prolonged mean QTc by a maximum of 9.2 (90% CI: 5.2–13.3) msec across the 13 assessment time points.

 ---